EGI-Federation/eosc-data-transfer/README.md

 #### 1. Implement the interface for a generic data transfer service

-Implement the interface `TransferService` in a class of your choice.
+Implement the Java interface `TransferService` in a class of your choice.

 ```java
 public interface TransferService {